Real franchise failure rate data for 2026. SBA loan default rates, failure by industry, and how to assess risk from FDD data before investing.

 Franchise failure is not random.
 The franchisees most likely to succeed share certain characteristics, and the FDD gives you tools to assess your own risk level.

 If Item 19 exists, model your expected cash flow using the median revenue figure (not the average), the high end of Item 7 costs, and all fees from Item 6.
-If Item 19 does not exist, contact at least 10-15 franchisees from the Item 20 contact list.
+Our franchise investment calculator totals those upfront costs and fees for you.
+If Item 19 does not exist, that silence is itself a signal, and here is what a missing Item 19 usually means; either way, contact at least 10-15 franchisees from the Item 20 contact list.

 If you are financing through an SBA loan, ask your lender about the default rate for the specific franchise brand.
 Lenders track this data, and some brands are flagged as high-risk.